Conquer and divide: how social media platforms flipped the strategy for profit

 - The more users engage the more the ads interactions

-In one sentence, when users are divided into factions, the topics go flame, which means more interactions, which means more ads visualizations or clicks.
+In one sentence, when users are divided into factions, the topics go flame, which means more interactions, which means more ads visualizations or clicks, which means profit.

-But here’s the flip: social media strategy is not “divide and conquer”.
-The big players of social networking all started small and people were swarming into them by their own will, none of the known platforms started from a divisive strategy, rather, quite the opposite as users had the feeling of reuniting and finding new friends.
-The divisive moves came later and that’s why the new strategy is conquer and divide.
+But here’s the flip: social media strategy is not even “divide and conquer”.
+The big players of social networking all started small and people were swarming into them by their own will, none of the known platforms started from a divisive strategy, rather, quite the opposite as users had the feeling of reuniting, finding new friends, reaching out to an old classmate or a lost relative.
+The divisive moves came later and that’s why the new strategy can be called conquer and divide rather than divide and conquer.
 Gather a massive user base to later divide them and put one side against each other on every possible topic that can be polarized: race, gender, wages, social care, abortion, Brexit, lagalise marjuana, immigration, firearms ownership, Shakira’s bum, Justin Bieber’s car and so on, and on and on.

-In fact, whilst we all have our opinions we all seem to agree on the fact that people have never been more divided (the article is circumscribed to America but can certainly speak for the rest of the world).
+In fact, whilst we all have our opinions we all seem to agree on the fact that people have never been more divided (the article is circumscribed to America but can certainly speak for the rest of the world) we can all pretty much agree that we reached points of global scale division that we never saw before.
 People though don’t seem to be much aware about why they are so divided.